 Visit the town of Madaba, which has some of the finest Byzantine mosaics in the world.
 Arrive in the early evening at Wadi Musa, our base for exploring Petra.

-Rise early to visit iconic Petra, a UNESCO World Heritage site.
-Enjoy a guided walking tour with your expert CEO, after opt to hike up for magnificent views from the top of the treasury or enjoy free time to explore the site on your own.
-In the evening, enjoy a cooking demonstration and dinner of local specialties.
+Rise early to visit iconic Petra, a UNESCO World Heritage Site.
+Enjoy a guided walking tour with your expert CEO, then opt to hike up for magnificent views from the top of the treasury or enjoy free time to explore the site on your own.
+In the evening, opt to return to visit Petra by candlelight.

 After breakfast, drive to Wadi Rum, a vast, silent landscape of ancient riverbeds and the largest and most magnificent of Jordan's desert landscapes.
 Spend the night in a simple, but comfortable desert camp; The authentic goat-wool tent provides a glimpse into traditional Bedouin living.
 Each tent has ensuite and is outfitted with sheets, pillows, a raised bed, towels, electricity and thick covers against the desert cold.
 While the accommodation is simple, it is quite comfortable and offers a truly unique experience.

 Opt to take an early morning camel trek or hot air balloon ride over the desert.
-Later, continue to the famed Dead Sea.
-Upon arrival opt to swim and use the natural sea salts and mud as your own personal spa.
+Later, visit a G Adventures-supported community café for a local lunch in a stunning green farming area surrounded by the desert.
+Continue to the famed Dead Sea.
+Opt to swim and use natural sea salts and mud as your own personal spa.

 At 423m (1,388 ft) below sea level, the shores of the Dead Sea are at the lowest land elevation on Earth.
 The sea is named because its salinity is so high (up to nine times that of the world's oceans) that only a few microorganisms can live in its waters.

 Enjoy a visit to the archaeological site of Bethany, thought to be the site where Jesus was baptized.
-Continue back to Amman and opt to join the CEO for a farewell dinner.
+Continue back to Amman and join our CEO for an optional farewell dinner.

 Depart at any time.